PaloAltoNetworks/a3s/README.md

 #### Create an MTLS source

 You first need to have a CA that can issue certificates for your user.
-In this example, we use `tg`, but you can use any PKI tool you like.
+In this example, we use a `tlsgen` library called [tg](https://github.com/PaloAltoNetworks/tg), but you can use any PKI tool you like.

 	tg cert --name myca --is-ca
 	tg cert --name user1 \
 		--signing-cert myca-cert.pem \
 		--signing-cert-key myca-key.pem

-NOTE: Not protecting a private key with a passphrase is bad.
-Don't do this in production.
+> NOTE: Always protect your private key with a passphrase in production.

 Then we need to create the MTLS auth source: